mitric-lab/NEB/README.md

                      elastic band [default: 1.0]
 * `--mass=MASS`           Mass of beads [default: 1.0]
 * `-t TOLERANCE`, `--tolerance=TOLERANCE`
-                     The optimization is finished, if the average force on the band drops below this value [default: 0.02]
+                     The optimization is finished, if the maximum force on the band drops below this value [default: 0.06]
 * `-n NSTEPS`, `--nsteps=NSTEPS`
                      Run damped dynamics for NSTEPS steps [default: 1000]
 * `--dt=DT`               Time step for integrating damped dynamics [default: